 Tuition, Books, and Meals: $0

 W.W.
 Samuell Early College High School is a tuition free public school for students in grades nine through twelve.
-The 2017-2018 school year began with 365 students enrolled.
-120 of whom are in the 9th grade, 108 are in 10th grade, 86 are in 11th grade and 63 are seniors.
 A student teacher ratio of 14:1 fosters a close professional atmosphere in the classroom.
 As the leading Early College program in Dallas ISD, Samuell Early College offers the very best in educational opportunities for students as they prepare for the challenges of college and adult life.